 Formal instruction for the course is split into two pieces: class and precept/lab.
-We have lecture twice a week (for 1.5 hours each) and will typically focus on statistical material.
-The lab meets once per week (for 2 hours) and will typically focus on practical computational skills.
+We have lecture twice a week and will typically focus on statistical material.
+The precept meets once per week and will typically focus on practical computational skills.
 Both are an essential part of the learning process.
-This is substantially more contact hours than a typical undergraduate class but is consistent with the design of the graduate class.